 Charlotte Buckley won both the 800m and 1500m for Thames Valley Harriers.
 Photo: Daniel Rees

-TVH on course for victory at sunny NAL Premiership opener in Derby
+TVH take victory in sunny NAL Premiership opener in Derby

 NAL Premiership Round 1 – Derby – Saturday 23rd May